-Revised: June 19, 2013 Revised: April 7, 2014 APPENDIX: BOARD POLICY 2410: POLICY AND ADMINISTRATIVE PROCEDURES the laws of this State that are determined by the Board to be necessary for the efficient operation of the District.
+POLICY AND ADMINISTRATIVE PROCEDURES

+The Sequoias Community College District ("District") Board of Trustees may adopt such policies, not inconsistent with the regulations of the Board ofGovernors and the laws of this State that are determined by the Board to be necessary for the efficient operation of the District.
 Board policies are intended to be statements of intent by the Board on a specific issue within its subject matter jurisdiction.

-The Board may adopt such policies, not inconsistent with the regulations of the Board of Governors and relating to district activities.
-All district employees are expected to know of and observe all provisions of law pertinent to their job responsibilities.
+The policies have been written to be consistent with provisions of law, but do not encompass all laws relating to District activities.
+All District employees are expected to know of and observe all provisions of law pertinent to their job responsibilities.